dhinakg/parse_config_tex/README.md

 `pip install maturin`    used to compile rust code into python callable code

 `cd parse_config_tex`

-`maturin build --release`    build rbits module inside the .env (this assumes you have rust installed)
+`maturin develop --release`    build rbits module inside the .env (this assumes you have rust installed)